 Generic Name: beclomethasone nasal

-Note: This document contains side effect information about beclomethasone nasal.
-Some of the dosage forms listed on this page may not apply to the brand name QNASL.
+Note: This page contains side effects data for the generic drug beclomethasone nasal.
+It is possible that some of the dosage forms included below may not apply to the brand name QNASL.

 For the Consumer